Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

 Sometimes.
 The cruise lines all have different rules on who qualifies for their military rate.

-In general, the cruise lines will only allow the military discount to be applied to the cabin which contains the member of the military or to just the military member themselves.
+In general, the cruise lines will only allow the military discount to be applied to the cabin which contains the member of the military, or to just the military member themselves.

 However — all spouses, dependents, family, and friends DO QUALIFY for the military discount from Military Cruise Deals!